k5cents/models-markets/README.md

 The FiveThirtyEight model generates daily probabilities for every election in both chambers.
-On PredictIt.org, some markets were open for trading as early as January and the rest were added over time.
+On PredictIt.org, some markets were open for trading as early as January *2017* and the rest were added over time.
-Furthermore, the traders on PredictIt.org are not interested in betting on every election, as the vast majority have little risk (only 91 races were traded on prediction markets by election day).
+Furthermore, the traders on PredictIt are not interested in betting on every election, as the vast majority have little risk (only 111 races were traded on prediction markets by election day).

 Below are histograms of the Democratic candidates' probabilities the day